MazontheMoon/freeCodeCampDailyChallenge/README.md

 - Rules can overlap.
 For example, on wash cycle 10, you will lose a single sock, throw away a single sock, and buy a new pair of socks.
 - Return the number of complete pairs of socks. function sockPairs(pairs, cycles) {...}

+### 19 - HTML Attribute Extractor

+Given a string of a valid HTML element, return the attributes of the element using the following criteria:
+- You will only be given one element.
+- Attributes will be in the format: attribute="value".
+- Return an array of strings with each attribute property and value, separated by a comma, in this format: ["attribute1, value1", "attribute2, value2"].
+- Return attributes in the order they are given.
+- If no attributes are found, return an empty array. function extractAttributes(element) {...}